gvwilson/fiction/iffy/index.md

 Wales shook his head.
 "I don't know.
 I ran a few sims.
-They *could* be telling the truth, but…"
+They *could* be telling the truth."
-He shruggged again.

 Iffy's eyes widened.
-"You think they're Zillion spies or some such?"
+"You think they're spies or some such?"

 Wales chuckled.
 "Maybe.